mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 Overall there seems to be lots of roundtrips to and from invisible local variables that cost precious cycles as well as making the jitted code harder to understand.

-I don't understand exactly why this is so but I suspect the jitter guarantees some invariants this way, if the jitter was more advanced or had more CPU time available to it it should be able to eliminate the local variables.
+I don't understand exactly why this is so but I suspect the jitter struggles to establish a holistic view that allows it to eliminate the intermediate results from each operation and therefore stores the results as invisible local variables to be sure.
+If the jitter was more advanced or had more CPU time available to it it should be able to eliminate the intermediate results.

 To address this so in the test case **Hot & Cold (No Algebra)** I know longer rely on Vector algebra but instead implement a helper function like this for the verlet integration: